FloDuno/LongLiveTheQueenUnity/README.md

 In the ink story, you have to put a tag (it's what's after a #) to specify which character is talking (mainCharacter in the example)

+To change the mood based on the choices in the story, you have to change in ink the variable named like in CharacterStats -> Mood -> Name in ink

 It's been a pain in the ass, really…